-Financial Performance in Fiscal 2011 and its Effect on Executive Compensation Paid for Fiscal 2011
+Financial Performance in Fiscal 2012 and its Effect on Executive Compensation Paid for Fiscal 2012

-Despite a continued difficult business and economic environment, we experienced an increase in demand for our products and services in all of the geographies and industries we serve during fiscal 2011 as compared to fiscal 2010.
-This positively impacted our financial results and stock price.
+We experienced an increase in demand for our products and services in all of the geographies and the majority of the industries we serve during fiscal 2012 as compared to fiscal 2011.
+This positively impacted our financial results and stock price for the first half of the year.
 In addition, we continued to make progress in controlling our operating costs, which led to year over year improvements in our non-GAAP operating margin.
-We believe that the improvements in these areas are indications of a broad-based stabilization of our business.
-The table below sets forth the improvements in our revenue, non-GAAP income from operations and non-GAAP operating margin from fiscal 2010 to fiscal 2011:
+We believe that the improvements in these areas are indications of a broad-based stabilization of our business - even though our stock price in the latter half the year was heavily burdened by uncertainty in the financial markets resulting from domestic and European sovereign debt crises, among other things.
+The table below sets forth the improvements in our revenue, non-GAAP income from operations and non-GAAP operating margin from fiscal 2011 to fiscal 2012:\

-Fiscal 2011 Fiscal 2010 Change
+Fiscal 2012 Fiscal 2011 Change

-(in millions, except percent tages)
+(in millions of dollars)

-Revenue \$1,951.8 \$ 1,713.7 14%
+Revenue \$ 2,215.6 \$1,951.8 14%

-Non-GAAP income from operations \$ 418.8 \$ 286.8 46%
+Non-GAAP income from operations \$ 533.4 \$ 418.8 27%

-Non-GAAP operating margin 219 % 17% 28%
+Non-GAAP operating margin 24% 5 21% 12%

-Our total stockholder return during fiscal 2011 was 71%, with the Company's stock price appreciating from \$23.81 on the first day of fiscal 2011 to \$40.68 on the last day of fiscal 2011, with the stock price reaching its highest price of \$42.03 and its lowest price of \$22.95 during that period.
+Despite strong financial performance, our stock price was extremely volatile during fiscal 2012.
+Our total stockholder return during fiscal 2012 declined 15%, with our stock price depreciating from \$42.16 on the first trading day of fiscal 2012 to \$36.00 on the last trading day of fiscal 2012, with the stock price reaching a high of \$45.99 and a low of \$23.41 during that period.
+Our total stockholder return from January 31, 2010 to January 31, 2012 was approximately 51%.